ncoghlan/misc/notes/python3/questions_and_answers.rst

    * setuptools and pip Python 3 support
    * Pillow (PIL fork) Python 3 support
    * greenlet Python 3 support
+   * pylint Python 3 support
    * Editor/IDE support for Python 3 in: PyDev,
      Python Tools for Visual Studio, PyCharm, WingIDE, Komodo (others?)
    * Embedded Python 3 support in: Blender, Kate, vim, gdb, gcc, LibreOffice (others?)
+   * heck, the day any bar turns green on https://python3wos.appspot.com/ is a significant step for some subsection of the community :)

 **March 2006**: Guido van Rossum (the original creator of Python and